Ace of Angels (album): Singles

 "Miniskirt" is AOA's debut single in Japanese.
 The single was the first ever Japanese-language track released by AOA on October 1, 2014 in Japan.
 The short version of music video "Miniskirt" was released on September 8, 2014.
 The full music video for "Miniskirt" was released on September 10, 2014.
 The physical single also included the Japanese version of "Short Hair" and the original version of the Korean track "Get Out".

 AOA released their second Japanese single titled "Like a Cat" on February 25, 2015.
 The short version of music video was released on February 8, 2015.
 A dance version was officially released on February 25, 2015 on AOA's Vevo channel.
 The physical single included the Japanese versions of "Elvis" and "Just the Two of Us", which were previously available on AOA's first single album Angels' Story (2012) and their second EP, Like a Cat (2014), respectively.

 The third Japanese single, "Heart Attack," was physically released on July 29, 2015.
 The short version of music video was released on July 19, 2015.
 The full music video was released on the next day, July 20, 2015.
 A dance version was available on July 4, 2015 on AOA's Vevo channel.
 The physical single included the Japanese versions of "Confused" and "Joa Yo!", which were previously available on the fourth Korean single album Red Motion (2013) and the first EP Short Hair (2014), respectively.

-The first track, "Oh Boy," was released digitally as the only promotional single for the album on October 1, 2015, and two versions of its music videos were included in the DVD of the album.
+The first track, "Oh Boy", was released digitally as the only promotional single for the album on October 1, 2015, and two versions of its music video were included in the DVD of the album.